 In April 2013, we entered into a strategic cooperation agreement and a marketing cooperation agreement to form a strategic alliance between several of our affiliated entities, including Weibo Technology, Weimeng, and Beijing SINA Internet Information Service Co., Ltd., an affiliate of SINA, and several entities affiliated with Alibaba, including Alibaba (China) Co., Ltd., Taobao (China) Software Co., Ltd., Zhejiang Tmall.com Technology Co., Ltd. and Alibaba (China) Internet Technology Co., Ltd., to jointly explore social commerce and develop innovative marketing solutions to enable merchants on Alibaba e-commerce platforms to better connect and build relationships with Weibo users.
 Under these agreements, the parties agreed to cooperate on a non-exclusive basis in respect of user account sharing, data sharing, platform integration, product development, payment supporting for both personal computer and mobile businesses, marketing activities and other aspects of the parties' businesses.
 Assuming the successful development of new products and business models and the growth of effective traffic, the strategic alliance is expected to generate approximately RMB2.3 billion (\$380 million) in advertising and marketing revenues in aggregate for SINA and us from 2013 to 2015, with SINA's portion not exceeding 15% of the total revenues for each year.
 The initial term of these agreements is from April 2013 to January 2016.
-Alibaba has the right to terminate the strategic alliance if SINA (i) no longer holds 50% or more of the voting power in Weibo Corporation, Weibo Technology or Weimeng; (ii) no longer has the right to appoint a majority of the members of the board of directors of Weibo Corporation, Weibo Technology or Weimeng; or (iii) no longer directs the business of Weibo Corporation, Weibo Technology or Weimeng.
+Alibaba has the right to terminate the strategic alliance if SINA (i) no longer holds 50% or more of the voting power in Weibo Corporation, Weibo Technology or Weimeng; (ii) no longer has the right to appoint a majority of the members of the board of directors of Weibo Corporation, Weibo Technology or Weimeng.